 - lost rent if you leave without giving proper notice

 - damage to the rental property or to fixtures or goods supplied with the property

 - failing to leave the property reasonably clean

 - unpaid rent

-Usually the landlord will wait until you move out before making a compensation claim, and they will only apply for compensation if the amount they are seeking is more than your bond.
-However a landlord can make a compensation claim at any time during a tenancy, or for up to 6 years after the damage or loss is supposed to have occurred.
+Usually the rental provider will wait until you move out before making a compensation claim, and they will only apply for compensation if the amount they are seeking is more than your bond.
+However a rental provider can make a compensation claim at any time during a tenancy, or for up to 6 years after the damage or loss is supposed to have occurred.

 The Tribunal has a $10,000 limit on compensation claims.
-If the landlord wants to claim more than $10,000 they will need your consent, or they must go to the Magistrates’ Court or a higher court.
+If the rental provider wants to claim more than $10,000 they will need your consent, or they must go to the Magistrates’ Court or a higher court.

-If the landlord makes a claim under the Australian Consumer Law and Fair Trading Act 2012 (Vic), contact us for advice.
+If the rental provider makes a claim under the Australian Consumer Law and Fair Trading Act 2012 (Vic), contact us for advice.